avar/git-hyperfine/README.md

 Note that we use those literal names, i.e. *HEAD\~0*, not whatever *git rev-parse HEAD\~0*.
-This is so that we won’t create an arbitrary number of directories.
+This is so that we won’t create an arbitrary number of directories over multiple runs.
 We’ll expect that you can re-use them if you keep testing the last N revisions.

 # OPTIONS

 All options that *git-hyperfine* interprets are prefixed with *--ghf-*.
 Any other option is passed through to man:hyperfine\[1\].
 We’ll change some of them as noted in [ALTERED OPTIONS](#ALTOPT).

-  - \--ghf-debug
-    Emit debugging messages about what we’re doing internally.

-  - \--ghf-trace
-    Instrument generated code with "set -x".
-For use with man:git-hyperfine\[1\]*s '--show-output*.

   - \--ghf-dry-run
     Don’t run the man:git-hyperfine\[1\] command, show what would have